 I don’t mean to brag, just to give you a frame of reference for this post.

 I have a fairly retentive memory.
-If I write something down, by hand, I probably don't need to look at it again.
-I can write a grocery list at home, forget to look at it until I get ready to check out, and find that maybe I missed one of 20 items.
+If I write something down, by hand, I probably don’t need to look at it again.
+I can write a grocery list at home, forget to look at it until I get ready to check out and find that maybe I missed one of 20 items.

 Again, not to brag.
-That kind of steel trap memory is as much a liability as it is a boon: I can remember grocery lists and account numbers (I used to remember a lot of phone numbers but I rarely dial by number anymore), but I also remember every insult from elementary school and man, can I hold a grudge.
+That kind of steel-trap memory is as much a liability as it is a boon: I can remember grocery lists and account numbers (I used to remember a lot of phone numbers but I rarely dial by number anymore), but I also remember every insult from elementary school and man, can I hold a grudge.

 Reading is a primary activity for me.
 I sit down to do it, and I don’t do anything else while I’m reading, except maybe listen to classical music.
 I used to walk and read, but the older I’ve gotten, the slower my reflexes are and, frankly, the less I care about things outside the book, so I’m more likely to walk into someone.
 Or something.
 Like a building.
 Or a car.

 But listening is a secondary activity.
 I listen to audiobooks while running or cleaning or cooking.
 I listen to podcasts while working or working out or doing mundane things that require my body and hands.
+From listening to the best joe rogan podcasts of all time, for example, educational podcasts, or career-related podcasts, this is something that can be put on in the background but can still be enjoyed while doing other tasks.

 Sometimes I’ll go back and listen to something a second time as a primary activity, if, for example, I want to take notes (see, for example, my notes on Bert Kreischer’s conversation with Bobby Kelly or Mike Baker on Joe Rogan’s podcast), but by and large, I can listen and absorb the important stuff.

-People spend more than half their waking hours
+People spend more than half their waking hours reading, listening and watching:

 In an average week, the typical American spends approximately 38 hours watching television shows and movies, 8 hours reading books, magazines, and newspapers, and 18 hours listening to recorded music and radio.